lammps/lammps/doc/src/Developer_write_pair.rst

 :doc:`"special" neighbor <special_bonds>`.
 The ``sbmask()`` inline
 function extracts those bits and converts them into a number.
-This number is used to look up the corresponding scaling factor for the non-bonded interaction from the ``force->special_lj`` array and to store it in `factor_lj`.
-Due to adding the additional bits, the value of *j* would be out of range when accessing data from per-atom arrays, so we apply the NEIGHMASK constant to mask them out.
-This step *must* be done even if a pair style does not use special bond scaling.
-Otherwise there could be a segmentation fault.
+This number is used to look up the corresponding scaling factor for the non-bonded interaction from the ``force->special_lj`` array and stores it in the `factor_lj` variable.
+Due to the additional bits, the value of *j* would be out of range when accessing data from per-atom arrays, so we apply the NEIGHMASK constant with a bit-wise and operation to mask them out.
+This step *must* be done, even if a pair style does not use special bond scaling of forces and energies to avoid segmentation faults.

-With the corrected *j* index it is now possible to compute the distance of the pair.
+With the corrected *j* index, it is now possible to compute the distance of the pair.
 For efficiency reasons, the square root is only taken *after* the check for the cutoff (which has been stored as squared cutoff by the ``Pair`` base class).
 For some pair styles, like the 12-6 Lennard-Jones potential, computing the square root can be avoided entirely.

 .. code-block:: c++